Former Vikings owner Red McCombs dies at age 95

 In 1998, McCombs paid $250 million to buy the Vikings from a group of owners.
 The McCombs era started with a bang, as the team drafted Randy Moss in the first round and advanced to the NFC title game, where it lost to Atlanta.

-The Vikings also made it to the NFC title game following the 2000 season before losing to the New York Giants.
+The Vikings also made it to the NFC title game following the 2000 season, losing to the New York Giants.

 In a 2015 interview, McCombs said, "If [then-Gov. Tim] Pawlenty would have helped me get a stadium, I never would have sold.
 But he just told me straight out, 'I didn't intend to mislead you, but you're doing very well [financially] and we have a lot of problems in Minnesota.
 I'm not going to participate in that stadium.'